-- Eliminates dead spots in the vessel, also eliminates powder build-up on the vessel walls - reduces cleaning times.
+- Eliminates dead spots in the vessel, and also eliminates powder build-up on the vessel walls - reducing cleaning times.

-- Strong axial flow pattern with the Jet Mixer overcomes difficulties associated with rectangular tanks.
+- A strong axial flow pattern with the Jet Mixer overcomes difficulties associated with rectangular tanks.

 - Single-pass processing with the ZC Powder Disperser.